 Note: The student must receive a passing grade in both N86 (theory class) and N86L (clinical component) concurrently to pass the course and graduate from the nursing program.
-Failure of either the theory class or the clinical component requires both to be repeated concurrently in order to complete the nursing program (See Nursing Student Handbook for information on reentering the program).
-If a student needs to repeat Quarter 6 due to either theory or clinical failure (or LOA), it is likely that s/he will be unable to repeat Quarter 6 immediately, and will probably have a one or more quarter lag (e.g., a Fall failure might repeat in the Spring), as preceptorships are difficult to secure and typically require months of lead time to arrange, per hospital deadlines.
+Failure of either the theory class or the clinical component requires both to be repeated concurrently in order to complete the nursing program (See Nursing Student Handbook for information on re-entering the program).
+If a student needs to repeat Quarter 6 due to either theory or clinical failure (or LOA), it is highly likely that s/he will be unable to repeat Quarter 6 immediately, and will probably have a one or more quarter lag due to space availability and hospital requirements (e.g., a Fall failure might repeat in the Spring or the following Fall), as preceptorships are difficult to secure and typically require months of lead time to arrange, per hospital deadlines.

-Incidents at Clinical: You must report any unexpected occurrence that happens at clinical immediately (after stabilizing the patient) by calling your clinical instructor.
+Incidents at Clinical: You must call your clinical instructor immediately to report any unexpected occurrence that happens at clinical (after stabilizing the patient).
 This must happen no matter how small the incident seems, and regardless of whether or not a hospital incident report was filed.
 Failure to disclose any such event (which might be something you did - or something you failed to do) can lead to Disqualification from the nursing program (see Student Handbook).